A collective recovery of the works of thinkers and activists that emerged out of the constellation of conviviality surrounding Ivan Illich

-This virtual space will be developed using open source technologies oriented to collaboration, decentralized self-publication and interaction with the contents in a diverse set of ways.
+The project is moving forward to constitute a digital tool to provide access to the original texts and new revised and updated translations in as many languages as possible.
+All the material will be presented in a website designed for easy access, referencing, reading in different supports/formats and re-edition in paper by independent groups.
+This tool is being developed using free open source software oriented to collaboration, decentralized self-publication and interaction with the contents in a diverse set of ways.
 This will make it possible to consolidate a reliable, legible and lasting source that will allow access to each work as well as refer to specific portions and extracts.

-Gustavo Esteva, Mexico, and Franco Augusto, Argentina, are launching and implementing the project.
-Those interested in participating or collaborating, can write to info [at] acerv.us
+Those interested in participating or collaborating, can write to info [at] acerv.us () and visit the website https://acerv.us for more update.